gyam020816/winter-rust/README.md

-**winter-rust** is my scratch project for experimenting with Rust while I'm learning the langage.
+**winter-rust** is my scratch project for experimenting with Rust while I'm learning the language.

 Things to be done: